TheNewEconomy/TNE-Bukkit/Docs/Configurations/Main.md

     #All configurations relating to player death.
     Death:
         #Whether or not players who die lose all their money
         Lose: false

+        #All death configurations for vaults.
+        Vault:

+          #The amount of items players should drop from their vault on their death(completely random)
+          Drop: 0

+          #Whether or not there's a chance to drop nothing(empty slot) from a player's vault.
+          #This adds the ability for players to get lucky and lose nothing on death.
+          IncludeEmpty: true

+          #Whether or not player's should drop items only when killed by a player.
+          PlayerOnly: true

+    #All configurations relating to vaults
+    Vault:

+        #Whether or not vaults are enabled
+        Enabled: true

+        #Whether or not players can use a command to access their vaults.
+        Command: true

+        #Whether or not testificates named "VaultKeeper" allow access to player vaults.
+        NPC: false

+        #The cost to open a vault.
+        Cost: 20.0

+        #The number of rows a vault has(minimum is 1, maximum is 6)
+        Rows: 3

+        #Whether or not players can manage vaults from other worlds.
+        MultiManage: false

+        #How many players can view a vault at the same time.
+Anything more than one will impact performance.
+        MaxViewers: 1

     #All configurations relating to banks.
     Bank:

         #Whether or not banks are enabled.
         Enabled: true

-        #Whether or not players can use a command to access their banks.
-        Command: true

-        #Whether or not testificates named "Banker" allow access to player banks.
-        NPC: false

         #Whether or not players can use bank balances to pay dues when personal balance is short.
         Connected: false